-Not sure what paint or varnish type you have?
-Try the PeelAway 1 and 7 Sample Twin Pack to find out which product will work best for your project and to assess thickness and drying time requirements.
+Not sure what type of paint or varnish you have?
+We recommend trying the PeelAway 1 and 7 Sample Twin Pack first, to find out which product will work best for your project and to assess thickness and drying time requirements.

-Ensure that surfaces are free from dust, dirt and other contaminates so that the PeelAway paste has good contact and adhesion with the surface to be treated.
-Cover and protect any surfaces not intended to be stripped by Peel Away 1.
+Ensure that surfaces are free from dust, dirt and any other contaminates so that the PeelAway paste has good contact and adhesion with the surface to be treated.

 Always do a small test area to confirm performance and compatibility before starting any project and follow the manufacturer's instructions on the container at all times.

 Test patches are vital for this product.
-Mask off a small area and apply the paste at different thicknesses to determine which thickness is required to remove the layers of paint or varnish.
+Mask off a small area and apply the paste at different thicknesses to determine which thickness is required to remove the coating.
 Leave each test area for up to 12 hours and see how effective each has been.
 It is recommended that 3 test strips are done, 1mm, 2mm and 3mm, before starting the project to determine how much PeelAway 1 is required to be effective.

-Please Note: If surfaces have been painted again and again for many years, it may be necessary to use PeelAway 7 Paint Remover to deal with the more modern layers of paint first.
-These are usually paints and varnishes applied from around 1970 onwards.
-PeelAway 1 can then be used on the older coats from around 1970 and earlier.
+Please Note: Surfaces that have been over-coated for many years may require PeelAway 7 first to deal with the more modern layers.
+These are the coatings applied from around 1970 onwards.
+PeelAway 1 is more effective on older coatings from the early 1970's and prior .

 Q. Which Peelaway product is best for my project?